osrf-migration/vrx-wiki/Home.md

 ## 2019 events

- * Qualifier (Hello World!): Details of the released qualification tasks for VRX.
+ * Phase 1 - Hello World: Details of the released qualification tasks for VRX.

- * [Dress rehearsal](https://bitbucket.org/osrf/vrx/wiki/events/19/dress_rehearsal): Details of the rehearsal tasks for VRX.
+ * [Phase 2 - Dress Rehearsal](https://bitbucket.org/osrf/vrx/wiki/events/19/dress_rehearsal): Details of the rehearsal tasks for VRX.

- * Finals: Details of how the VRX Finals will run.
+ * Phase 3 - VRX Challenge: Details of how the VRX Finals will run.

 ## [Submission process](https://bitbucket.org/osrf/vrx/wiki/submission_process)
 How to submit your solution for an event.